The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

 \subsection{Design requirements}

-The key science drivers of AtLAST lead to a set of demanding observational capabilities, which in turn set most of our key design requirements; a number of other requirements are also set by the demanding environment or the desire to facilitate maintenance and operations.
+The key science drivers for AtLAST \citep{Booth2024b, Booth2024a} lead to a set of demanding observational capabilities, which in turn set most of our key design requirements; a number of other requirements are also set by the demanding environment or the desire to facilitate maintenance and operations.
 The overall design goals and requirements for AtLAST were presented in \cite{Klaassen2020}.
-We provide an updated version of the key technical requirements in Table~\ref{tab:design} in order to guide the general discussion in this work.
-Of the requirements in Table~\ref{tab:design}, the following are key in driving the telescope design.
+We provide an updated version of the key technical requirements and design solutions for AtLAST in Table~\ref{tab:design} in order to guide the general discussion in this work.
+Of the requirements in Table~\ref{tab:design}, the following subsections discuss those most crucially driving the telescope design.

-\subsubsection{Wavelength range and Surface Accuracy}
+\subsubsection{Wavelength range and surface accuracy}

-AtLAST aims to cover approximately the same wavelength range ($\lambda \approx 0.3-10$~mm, $\nu \approx 30-950$~GHz) as ALMA, with the lower end of the frequency range extended down to 30~GHz as requested by some of the key science goals, such as those relying on AtLAST's complementarity with current and planned Cosmic Microwave Background (CMB) survey experiments (albeit at $> 8.33\times$ higher resolution, and $>69.4\times$ source sensitivity).
+AtLAST aims to cover approximately the same wavelength range ($\lambda \approx 0.3-10$~mm, $\nu \approx 30-950$~GHz) as ALMA, with the lower end of the frequency range extended down to 30~GHz as requested by some of the key science goals, such as those relying on AtLAST's complementarity with current and planned Cosmic Microwave Background (CMB) survey experiments (albeit at $> 8.33\times$ finer angular resolution and $>69.4\times$ point-source sensitivity).